britt-klose/MERN-Book-Search/README.md

 To install this application go through the following steps.
 1. Open or clone the repository to VSC.
 2. Run npm install so all dependencies are installed for application.
+3. View the main package.json and run the scripts
+4. npm run build
+5. npm run seed
+6. npm run start!
+7. When you start the server you can also make your way to graphql to test the queries yourself!

 ## Usage
-View the following images and/or deployed link to check out for yourself!
+With the book search engine application Users can login, signup, search up books by title, save books to their profile, view saved books and delete them, and of course logout!
+Feel free to test out the queries and mutations yourself on GraphQL!
+You can also view the following images and/or deployed link to check out the functional app!

 ![alt text](images/preview.png)
 Deployed:

 ## License
-This application uses the MIT license
+This application uses the ISC license

 ## Contributing
 If you are looking to add a contribution to this project you can visit this site for information: [Contributor Covenant](https://www.contributor-covenant.org/)